Key facts

 Course structure

-^ Students must have completed STP710 Career Tools for Employability (0-credit point compulsory unit), and passed 8 credit points of study in level 7 units and have a minimum WAM of 70 to be eligible for the industry practice pathway.
+^ Students must have passed STP710 Career Tools for Employability (0-credit-point compulsory unit), 8 credit points of study at level 7 units and have a minimum WAM of 70 to be eligible for the Industry Practice pathway.

 3